Bass to Mouth: Plot

-The student body, save Kyle Broflovski, continues to enjoy Eavesdropper until Stan Marsh has a change of heart when the site publishes information from a private email about his attraction towards another girl's buttocks that he sent to Kenny McCormick.
+The student body, save for Kyle Broflovski, continues to enjoy Eavesdropper until Stan Marsh has a change of heart when the site publishes information from a private email about his attraction towards another girl's buttocks that he sent to Kenny McCormick.
 This revelation angers his girlfriend, Wendy Testaburger.
 Rallying the student body against Eavesdropper, the students discover from the IP addresses of the site's postings that they are being made from the school's music room, where they discover a blond-haired rat at a computer terminal.
 The rat escapes, though they discover that his name is Wikileaks.

-Meanwhile, Lemmiwinks, the old school gerbil from the episode "The Death Camp of Tolerance", who is now Vernon Trumpski's pet, is visited by the ghostly Frog King, who previously guided him to safety in that episode.
+Meanwhile, Lemmiwinks, the old school gerbil from the episode "The Death Camp of Tolerance", who is now Vernon Trumski's pet, is visited by the ghostly Frog King, who previously guided him to safety in that episode.
 The Frog King tells him that Lemmiwinks' brother, Wikileaks, is spreading terrible rumors based on hacked emails.
-When Lemmiwinks exhibits reluctance to confront his own brother, the Frog Prince and his colleague, the Sparrow Prince, send another spirit guide, the Catatafish, to Stan and his friends, instructing them to go to Trumpski's house and take Lemmiwinks.
+When Lemmiwinks exhibits reluctance to confront his own brother, the Frog Prince and his colleague, the Sparrow Prince, send another spirit guide, the Catatafish, to Stan and his friends, instructing them to go to Trumski's house and take Lemmiwinks.

 As Cartman and the administrators prepare the pizza, the administrators uphold their end of the agreement by presenting singer Selena Gomez to Cartman, and then beating her up, much to Cartman's delight.
 Their actions are observed by Wikileaks, who announces to his site's visitors that he will soon reveal his biggest story yet.
 As the public reacts to this announcement, the school administrators, worried that they will be fired when their plan is exposed by Eavesdropper, devise to distract the public with an even bigger story, that of a student's suicide.
 Mackey decides that they will engineer Cartman's suicide by literally throwing him under a bus.

 The children procure Lemmiwinks from Vernon's home, and take him to the school by bus, but on the way there, the school administrators throw Cartman in front of it, and declare that Cartman committed suicide.
+During this sequence, a parody of the song Down, Down To Goblin Town from the 1977 adaptation of The Hobbit, is heard.
 The students and administrators continue with Lemmiwinks to the school, where he confronts and kills Wikileaks, allowing Mackey to delete the content of Eavesdropper.
-Cartman, who suffered only a broken arm and leg, gets revenge on the administrators by giving them Horsey sauce-laced cupcakes, causing Mackey to suffer explosive diarrhea that propels him through the hallway.
+Cartman, who suffered only a broken arm and leg, gets revenge on the administrators by giving them Horsey Sauce-laced cupcakes, causing Mackey to suffer explosive diarrhea that propels him through the hallway.

 Production

-In the creator commentary for the episode, creators Matt Stone and Trey Parker said that the episode started with just the idea of Cartman helping the kid who crapped his pants before they realized that Wikileaks sounds like Lemmiwinks and it became a TMZ based episode.
+In the creator commentary for the episode, creators Matt Stone and Trey Parker said that the episode started with just the idea of Cartman helping the kid who crapped his pants before they realized that Wikileaks sounds like Lemmiwinks, and it became a TMZ based episode.
 The fight between Wikileaks and Lemmiwinks was just a rotoscoped animation of real footage of two squirrels fighting.